aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/findreplaceoptions/_index.md

 ```

-Initializes a new instance of this class.
+Initializes a new instance of the FindReplaceOptions class with default settings.

 ### FindReplaceOptions(int direction) {#FindReplaceOptions-int}
 ```